gbarillot/atos/README.md

 Usage
 ---
-1. Create an Atos directory inside your /lib and drop the files given by your bank into it, so it should look like this :
+1.Create an Atos directory inside your /lib and drop the files given by your bank into it, so it should look like this :

 ```
 /app